Meter Docs

 Miner Configurations

-In order to configure a miner to join the mining pool, the following fields in the Miner configuration tab of the ASIC's web panel need to be set:
+To configure a miner to join the mining pool, the following fields in the Miner configuration tab of the ASIC's web panel needs to be set:

 Where: